 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||4.3%|

 Online Germanic Languages Programs

-In 2018-2019, 395 schools offered a German program of some type.
+In the 2018-2019 academic year, 395 schools offered some type of Germanic languages program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||21||2|

 |Certificate (2-4 Years)||3||0|

 Is a Degree in Germanic Languages Worth It?